Depression at university

-While clinical depression requires professional help from your GP, student counselling or Vetlife Health Support, there are some things which will help your mood if you feel able to do them – but don’t beat yourself up if you don’t feel well enough to:
+There are some things which may help your mood if you feel able to do them – but don’t worry if you don’t feel well enough to do them:

 - Aerobic exercise can have a positive benefit on mood and wellbeing.
 See: Exercise

-- Try to talk to someone about how you are feeling
+- Try to talk to someone you trust about your thoughts and feelings.

 - Do not sit in front of your work for hours when you are unable to think clearly; try to do something different, ideally something with the potential to be pleasurable or which will mean you have to interact with other people.
-Depression often affects concentration and short term memory.
-These will gradually improve as your depression lifts.
-In the meantime, just do what you can, at times when you feel able to study
+Depression often affects concentration which in turn affects short term memory.
+These symptoms will gradually improve as your depression lifts.
+In the meantime, just do what you can, at times when you feel able to study.

 - Talk to your GP – persistent depression does respond to appropriate pharmaceutical interventions and your GP should know about how to access a range of counselling and therapies which can help.

-- Try to resist the temptation to blank things out, or manage sleep disturbance, by using alcohol, drugs or tobacco.
-These may provide temporary relief but they do not resolve the depression and they may make things worse
+- Try to resist the temptation to blank things out, or to manage sleep disturbance, by using alcohol, drugs or tobacco.
+These may provide temporary relief but they do not resolve the depression and they may make things worse.

-- If you feel at risk of harming yourself, or if you are having ideas about suicide, it’s really important that you speak to someone who can help you.
-Look at your university resources or see our In a Crisis page for more information
+- If you have thoughts that you may want to harm yourself, or if you are having ideas about suicide, it’s really important that you speak to someone who can help you.
+Look at your university resources or our In a Crisis page for more information.

-- If you feel you do not want to speak to someone within your vet school, you may wish to approach other members of the University community such as the chaplain or the Student Union Welfare Officer.
+- If you feel you do not want to speak to someone within your vet school, you may wish to approach other members of the University community, such as the chaplain or the Student Union Welfare Officer.
 You can contact Vetlife on 0303 040 2551 or send an anonymous email to Vetlife Helpline by visiting Helpline.vetlife.org.uk (all emails sent to Helpline are anonymous).
 The Samaritans also provide free listening , and can be contacted on 116 123 or by e-mail at [email protected]

-- Did you have a hobby or a passion that you dropped when you came to University – think about getting involved with it again – the rewards of re-engaging with something that you used to find meaningful are a great antidote
+- Did you have a hobby or a passion that you dropped when you came to University?
+Think about getting involved with it again – the rewards of re-engaging with something that you used to find meaningful can be a great antidote.

 Helping a Friend or Housemate

-- It can be difficult for someone with depression to ask for help as they often blame themselves for the way they are feeling.
+It can be difficult for someone with depression to ask for help as they often blame themselves for the way they are feeling.
 They may think they are being lazy or weak or abnormal.
-The good news is that depression is a condition that responds to medical treatment.
+The good news is that depression is a condition that often responds well to treatment.
 You can help by understanding this and helping your friend to understand this.
-If you can, encourage them to contact their GP, their university counselling service or Vetlife Health Support
+If you can, encourage them to contact their GP, their university counselling service or local NHS mental health services.

-People experiencing depression can be very difficult to be around.
+People experiencing depression can sometimes be very difficult to be around.
 They may be irritable, frustrating and rejecting, particularly towards those closest to them.
-This may be a reflection of how hopeless, helpless and worthless they are feeling about themselves.
-Try not to be put off continuing your friendship because of this behaviour.
+This may be a reflection of how hopeless and helpless they are feeling about themselves.
+Try not to be put off from continuing your friendship because of this behaviour.
 However, you do not have to spend so much time with someone who is depressed that you begin to feel upset yourself

-- You need to take care of yourself and supporting a person with depression can be draining.
+You also need to take care of yourself, since supporting a person with depression can be draining.
 Take time away and do not neglect to enjoy quality time with other friends as well.
 If you are concerned about someone who is having problems then do not hesitate to contact one of the support services and speak to them about your friend.
 You can do so in confidence should you want to.

-- If your friend is talking about suicide, either directly or in vague terms, take it seriously and encourage them to see their GP.
-If this is not possible, speak to someone who can intervene.
-See the In a Crisis page of this website.
-If necessary, you can always take your friend to the Emergency Department of your local hospital or to any other medical facility.
+If your friend is talking about suicide, either directly or in vague terms, take it seriously and encourage them to see their GP.
+If this is not possible, speak to someone else who can intervene.
+See our In a Crisis page.
+If necessary, you can always take your friend to the emergency department of your local hospital or to any other medical facility.